9 Top Podcast Recording Apps [Expert Picks]

 • Analytics from Spotify: You can track your podcast engagement numbers from the platform.

-• Distribute Podcasts from The Platform: Spotify for Podcasters lets you automatically upload podcasts directly into Apple Podcasts and Spotify.
+• Distribute Podcasts from The Platform: Spotify for Podcasters lets you automatically upload your podcast’s RSS feed into Apple Podcasts and Spotify directly.

 Pros